S&P 500 hits intraday record amid strong earnings surge

-The S&P 500 rose Wednesday and edged closer to the 5,000 level for the first time, hitting a new intraday record as investors parsed through another slate of quarterly results that signalled a flourishing economy.
+The S&P 500 rose Wednesday and edged closer to the 5,000 level, notching a closing high as investors parsed through another slate of quarterly results that signalled a flourishing economy.

-Nvidia’s price has grown by 2%, propelled by Wall Street's optimism regarding artificial intelligence, is poised to surpass Amazon's market capitalisation for the first time in two decades, closing in on Google-owner Alphabet's value as well.
-With a 40% surge in 2024 and an elevated market capitalization of US$1.715 trillion, Nvidia's position as the fifth most valuable US company underscores its pivotal role in meeting the escalating demand for AI technology across various sectors, bolstered by partnerships with tech giants like Meta Platforms.
+Nvidia’s price has grown by 2 per cent, propelled by Wall Street's optimism regarding artificial intelligence, is poised to surpass Amazon's market capitalisation for the first time in two decades, closing in on Google-owner Alphabet's value as well.
+With a 40 per cent surge in 2024 and an elevated market capitalisation of US$1.715 trillion, Nvidia's position as the fifth most valuable US company underscores its pivotal role in meeting the escalating demand for AI technology across various sectors, bolstered by partnerships with tech giants like Meta Platforms.

 Saudi Aramco has a $US2-trillion market capitalisation, making it the world’s third most valuable publicly listed company, according to LSEG data.
 However, over 90 per cent of that company is closely held by the government of Saudi Arabia and less than 2 per cent of its shares are available for trading by investors.